p1r4t3Bunny/drlnd-navigation/Report.md

 **Reward shaping**: An idea would be to rethink the reward system of the environment.
 As long as there are many bananas around the agents, it is "easy" to find and collect them.
 Later on, as the number of available bananas decrease, it is much harder to find a new banana therefore a bigger reward for those bananas could improve the performance of the agent.

 **Noisy Networks**: This [paper](https://arxiv.org/abs/1706.10295) introduces a learning agent with parametric noise added to its weights, and shows that the induced stochasticity of the agent's policy can be used to aid efficient exploration.

+# Notes
+The project uses the code and task description provided in the **[Udacity Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893)**  class as a basis.